teundeclercq/image-authentication-microservice/README.md

 ![locustResult10Replica][imageLocust10Replicas]

 With more replicasets I get more requests per second.
 The median response time also goes down, from 1700 to 900 ms.
+Hence I get more throughput when I use a bigger replicaset with the same amount of users, eventhough I make use of one loadbalancer.